Grey Cloud Island Township, Washington County, Minnesota

 Grey Cloud Island Township is a township in Washington County, Minnesota, United States.
-The population was 307 at the 2010 census.
+The population was 283 at the 2020 census.
 The township formerly included all of Lower Grey Cloud Island but that area has been annexed by the neighboring city of Cottage Grove.
 Since then the township has been made up of Upper Grey Cloud Island, an area to the north bounded by Grey Cloud Trail and Geneva Avenue, and a small piece of Lower Grey Cloud Island.

+History

+Name

+Grey Cloud Island is named after Grey Cloud Woman, who lived on the island from 1838 to 1847.